MaskedFox/maskedfox.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p> Bio?
-Bio-Hacking?
-InfoSec, IOT, Embedded Systems, CTF, Tutorials, some Finance and Wisdom.
-All mainly to remind myself but, also in the hope that is helpful for the community, for the ones struggling as i did and still do. </p>
+<p> This is blog are just notes for myself based on Embedded Systems, CTF, Tutorials, some Finance and Wisdom.
+All mainly to remind myself, but also in the hope that is helpful for the community, for the ones struggling as i did and still do. </p>

 <h2>Skills</h2>

 <ul class="skill-list">
-	<li> All my life i been a Jack of all Trades, however i specialize for the current job =)  </li>

 	<li> I strongly believe in Loyalty, Honesty, Love & Respect.
 Also, i believe in Balance with one s life.
 You could 		also say i believe in the 80/20 rule. </Li>
 	<li> Below you ll find some quotes that i also believe in. </li>
 	<li> Pain (/Failure) + Refeclection = Progress </li>